blog76/outstatic_blogs/outstatic/content/chatbots/how-to-use-humata-ai-gpt-for-your-files-free-pdf-reader.md

 ***3\.
 Citation Integration:*** Humata AI enhances trust and credibility by including citations in your source files, allowing you to trace the origin of insights for transparency and reliability.

 ***4\.
-Limitless Questions: ***You can request shorter summaries as needed, and Humata AI can rewrite them until you are completely satisfied, accommodating your specific requirements.
+Limitless Questions: ***You can request shorter summaries as required, and Humata AI can rewrite them until you are completely satisfied, accommodating your specific requirements.

 ***5\.
 Seamless Webpage Integration: ***With a single click, you can easily embed Humata AI into your webpage.
 This enables you to connect your customers with valuable answers hidden within your documents, improving user experience and accessibility.